Dr. Na Zhai Clinic Acupuncture & Chinese Medicine

 Does Acupuncture really works?

-My disbelief was challenged, however, by a front-page article in an authoritative national newspaper.
-It reported a remarkable clinical study from the Tianjin University of Traditional Chinese Medicine—China’s largest stroke treatment and research center.
-The article claimed that a unique acupuncture technique had allowed 66% of 5,168 acute stroke patients to return to daily life, with some even resuming their jobs.
-I thought it was impossible.
+My disbelief was first challenged by a front-page article in a respected national newspaper.
+It reported on a remarkable clinical study from the Tianjin University of Traditional Chinese Medicine—China’s largest stroke treatment and research center.
+The article claimed that a unique acupuncture technique enabled 66% of 5,168 acute stroke patients to return to daily life, with some even resuming their jobs.
+I found this hard to believe; it seemed impossible.

 Driven by sheer curiosity, I applied for a Ph.D. position at that very university.
-I was determined to find out what was really happening: did acupuncture cause a genuine physiological change in the brain, or was it merely a psychological effect?
+I was determined to uncover the truth: Did acupuncture induce a genuine physiological change in the brain, or was its effect merely psychological?

-My research led to an innovative experiment.
+My research led to an innovative experimental design.
 To visualize cerebral circulation in rats, we injected a special red dye directly into the left ventricle of the heart while it was still beating.
-The heart's own natural pumping force then distributed the dye throughout the bloodstream, including to the brain.
-This method allowed us to map brain circulation accurately, avoiding the potential artifacts of manual perfusion.
+The heart’s own natural pumping force distributed the dye throughout the bloodstream, including to the brain.
+This method allowed us to map brain circulation accurately, avoiding potential artifacts associated with manual perfusion.

 The rat's normal brain circulation